ericwooley/improv-app/README.md

 A web application for organizing and managing improv activities, built with Go and modern web technologies.

+## TODO

+- [ ] Allow access of the games list without an account.
+- [ ] Allow arbitrary extra members to events, who don't have accounts.

 ## Project Note

 This project was created as an experiment to try out "vibe coding" and Go, which resulted in functional but not particularly high-quality code.
 Feel free to open an issue or create a PR if you'd like to contribute or suggest improvements.
 The e2e tests are also quite flakey.